th-e/elasticsearch-on-openshift/README.md

 After struggling for quite some time getting ES to run smoothly on Openshift here is a working setup.

+It consist of three parts:
+* the Openshift configuration
-It consist of three parts: The Openshift configuration, a small Java program indexing generated data and an Angular WebFrontend with a search-as-you-type input field.
+* a small Java program indexing generated random data
+* an Angular WebFrontend with a search-as-you-type input field.

 ## Reasons for our troubles in the past: